brugr9/brugr9.github.io/DGE/README.md

 ![Screenshot of Plugin C++ Classes](Docs/ScreenshotPluginCppClasses.jpg "Screenshot of Plugin C++ Classes")

-A plugin providing with Display Cluster rendering and Remote Control related assets.
+A game plugin providing with Display Cluster rendering and Remote Control related assets.
 These are mainly Blueprints inheriting from plugin 'ESB Messaging' but customized to a distributed setup based on Unreal Display Cluster aka. nDisplay.

 ### Features